isolcat/MyBlog/src/contents/adding-new-post.md

 # some frontmatter
 ---

-Here are some recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some recommendations, tips & ticks for creating new posts in Isolcat blog theme.

 ## Table of contents